Malocclusion of teeth

 Occlusion refers to the alignment of teeth and the way that the upper and lower teeth fit together (bite).
 The upper teeth should fit slightly over the lower teeth.
 The points of the molars should fit the grooves of the opposite molar.

-The upper teeth keep the cheeks and lips from being bitten and the lower teeth protect the tongue.
+The upper teeth keep you from biting your cheeks and lips, and your lower teeth protect your tongue.

 Other causes include:

-Ill-fitting dental fillings, crowns, appliances, retainers, or braces
+- Ill-fitting dental fillings, crowns, dental appliances, retainers, or braces

 There are different categories of malocclusion:

 - Class 1 malocclusion is the most common.
 The bite is normal, but the upper teeth slightly overlap the lower teeth.

 - Class 2 malocclusion, called retrognathism or overbite, occurs when the upper jaw and teeth severely overlap the bottom jaw and teeth.

 - Class 3 malocclusion, called prognathism or underbite, occurs when the lower jaw protrudes or juts forward, causing the lower jaw and teeth to overlap the upper jaw and teeth.

 - Abnormal alignment of teeth

 - Difficulty or discomfort when biting or chewing